 Combinations with trace elements are allowed.
 Other combinations, see A11DB and A11J.

-DDDs are established only for tocopherol, pyridoxine and nicotinamide, and refers to assumed daily requirement in vitamin deficiency.
-A11J OTHER VITAMIN PRODUCTS, COMBINATIONS The group is subdivided:
+DDDs are established only for tocopherol, pyridoxine and nicotinamide, and refer to assumed daily requirement in vitamin deficiency.

+A11J OTHER VITAMIN PRODUCTS, COMBINATIONS
-A11JA - Combinations of vitamins

-A11JB - Vitamins with minerals

-A11JC - Vitamins, other combinations
+A11JA - Combinations of vitamins A11JB - Vitamins with minerals A11JC - Vitamins, other combinations

 Combinations with trace elements are allowed.

+'''

 The DDDs are given as fixed doses (1 tablet = 1 UD; 30 ml mixture = 6 UD), except for concentrated ACD vitamin drops.

+'''

 A11JA Combinations of vitamins

 This group comprises all combinations of vitamins with no addition of other substances, not covered by the preceding groups.

 A11JB Vitamins with minerals

 This group comprises all combinations of vitamins with minerals in subtherapeutic doses, not covered by the preceding groups.
+Definitions of sub-therapeutic doses of iron and calcium, see A11AA01 and A11AA02.
 See also A12 - Mineral supplements.

-A11JC Vitamins, other combinations This group comprises all products, which contain vitamins (with or without minerals) and in addition other substances, e.g. caffeine and strychnine.
+A11JC Vitamins, other combinations

+This group comprises all products, which contain vitamins (with or without minerals) and in addition other substances, e.g. caffeine.
+Combinations with melatonin not indicated for sleep disorders are classified here.
 Combinations with folic acid are classified in B03BB if "folic acid deficiency" is the main indication.

 This group contains products, which may also be regarded as tonics.
 No sharp line has been drawn between these two groups.

 Tonics are classified in A13.
 The vitamin content of tonics should be rather low.

-A12 MINERAL SUPPLEMENTS This group contains mineral supplements used for treatment of mineral deficiency.
+A12 MINERAL SUPPLEMENTS

+This group contains mineral supplements used for treatment of mineral deficiency.
+All parenteral solutions of electrolytes are classified in B05B or in B05X.
 Magnesium carbonate used for treatment of mineral deficiency is classified in A02AA01.

+A12A CALCIUM

+A12AA Calcium

-A12A CALCIUM A12AA Calcium All plain calcium preparations, incl. bone extracts are classified in this group.
+Plain calcium preparations, incl. bone extracts are classified in this group.
+Calcium acetate mainly used for the treatment of hyperphosphatemia, is classified in V03AE07.

 See also B05X - I.v. solution additives.

 Combinations of different calcium salts are given the following ATC code: A12AA20.
 Small amounts of calcium carbonate (i.e. 300 mg per tablet) are, however, allowed at each 5th level for plain calcium preparations.

-Combinations of calcium and vitamine D are classified in A12AX.
+Combinations of calcium and vitamin D are classified in A12AX.

 The combination of calcium acetate and magnesium carbonate is classified in V03AE.

-See also:
+Antacids with calcium carbonate are classified in A02AC.

-A11AA02 - multivitamins and calcium A11EC - Vitamin B-complex with minerals A11GB01 - ascorbic acid (vit C) and calcium A11JB - Vitamins with minerals The DDDs are based on treatment of calcium deficiency and osteoporosis.
-A12AX Calcium, combinations with vitamin D and/or other drugs This group comprises all combined calcium preparations used in the treatment of calcium deficiency conditions and osteoporosis.
-Many of these are combinations with vitamins, especially vitamin A and D. Combination packages of calcium and bisphosphonates are classified in M05BB.
+See also: A11AA02 - multivitamins and calcium A11EC - Vitamin B-complex with minerals A11GB01 - ascorbic acid (vit C) and calcium A11JB - Vitamins with minerals The DDDs are based on treatment of calcium deficiency and osteoporosis.

+A12AX Calcium, combinations with vitamin D and/or other drugs

+This group comprises all combined calcium preparations used in the treatment of calcium deficiency conditions and osteoporosis.
+Many of these are combinations with vitamins, especially vitamin A and D.

+Combination packages of calcium and bisphosphonates are classified in M05BB.

 Combinations with fluoride are classified in A12CD.

+A12B POTASSIUM

+A12BA Potassium

-A12B POTASSIUM A12BA Potassium This group comprises preparations used as potassium supplements.
+This group comprises preparations used as potassium supplements.

 This group comprises also all combined potassium preparations used in the treatment of potassium deficiency conditions.
+Potassium citrate preparations indicated for e.g. treatment of renal tubular acidosis with calcium stones are classified here.

-Small non-therapeutic amounts of potassium hydrogenearbonate are allowed at each level of plain potassium salts.
+Small non-therapeutic amounts of potassium hydrogencarbonate are allowed at each level of plain potassium salts.

 Potassium, combinations with other drugs, are classified at separate 5th levels using the corresponding 50-series.

 Diuretics and potassium in combination, see C03 - Diuretics.

 See also B05 - Blood substitutes and perfusion solutions.

 The DDDs are based on treatment of potassium deficiency and correspond to a potassium content of about 40 mmol potassium.

 A12C OTHER MINERAL SUPPLEMENTS This group comprises other minerals.

 See also B05 - Blood substitutes and perfusion solutions.

 A12CA Sodium

 The DDD has been set to 1 g NaCl.